This article will explain how you can start making money blogging or selling services online. By Simon Donohue, editor and writer of Dadsdayoff

-I was a print journalist for a long time before the advent of the internet changed all that.
-My first few jobs as a reporter involved sitting at a manual typewriter tapping away, so I’m very much a digital explorer rather than a digital native.
+I was a qualified print journalist for a long time – 15 years at the Manchester Evening News – before the advent of the internet, learning a lot about online publishing as the newsroom shifted from print only to digital first.
+I’m old enough that my first few jobs as a reporter involved sitting at a manual typewriter tapping away, so I’m very much a digital explorer rather than a digital native.

 Digital has provided tools beyond the wildest dreams I had as a young reporter, when the process of publishing involved dozens of people and significant investment in infrastructure.